TCat4390/TCat4390.github.io/README.md

 Effective Date: 2025-10-22
 Last Updated: 2025-10-24 (rev B)

-Thank you for using Bridge (the “App”).
+Thank you for using Bridge AI (the “App”).
 This Privacy Policy explains how we handle your information when you use the App, currently distributed for testing and limited public use.

-Bridge is built with privacy-first principles: we do not run advertisements, do not sell personal data, and minimize all forms of storage.
+Bridge AI is built with privacy-first principles: we do not run advertisements, do not sell personal data, and minimize all forms of storage.

 ⸻

 1. Overview

-Bridge enables on-device and cloud-assisted translation of voice, photos, and text.
+Bridge AI enables on-device and cloud-assisted translation of voice, photos, and text.
 We process limited data only as necessary to deliver these functions, and we delete or anonymize it once no longer needed.

 ⸻